3D Cal: An Open-Source Software Library for Depth Reconstruction on Vision-Based Tactile Sensors: Calibrating Sensors with

-\libname{} makes it easy to rapidly capture labeled training data and subsequently train machine learning models to predict calibration targets for tactile sensors.
 In this section, we use \libname{} to calibrate two commercial sensors, DIGIT and GelSight Mini, to generate high-resolution depth maps.
-We then use the library to perform ablation studies to determine the quantity of training data required to accurately calibrate these sensors, providing concrete guidelines for individuals who wish to incorporate these sensors into their research.
+We then leverage 3D Cal to quantitatively assess the relationship between training data volume and the quality and variability of reconstruction performance across the sensor surface, providing empirically-grounded guidelines for researchers.

-For the DIGIT and GelSight Mini, we designed and 3D printed a sensor holder (Fig.~\ref{fig:calibration}A), attached a spherical probe tip to the printhead (Fig.~\ref{fig:calibration}C), and probed along a $0.5\ \mathrm{mm} \times 0.5\ \mathrm{mm}$ grid (Fig.~\ref{fig:subsets}A, \textit{d} = 0.5 mm), resulting in a total of 1,221 and 1,209 distinct probe locations, respectively.
+For the DIGIT and GelSight Mini, we designed and 3D printed a sensor base (Fig.~\ref{fig:calibration}A), attached a spherical probe tip to the printhead (Fig.~\ref{fig:calibration}C), and probed along a \mbox{$0.5\ \mathrm{mm} \times 0.5\ \mathrm{mm}$} grid (Fig.~\ref{fig:subsets}A, $d = 0.5\ \mathrm{mm}$), resulting in a total of 1,221 and 1,209 distinct probe locations, respectively.
 At each probe location, we captured 30 images during each indentation of the probe sphere (Fig.~\ref{fig:calibration}D).
 Data capture took around 2 hours for each sensor.

-All TouchNet models were trained with this data (and varying subsets of this data) using a mean squared error (MSE) loss, an AdamW optimizer with a learning rate of 1e-4 and weight decay of 1e-4, and a batch size of 64.
-Training was performed in PyTorch on an RTX 6000 GPU (NVIDIA, Santa Clara, CA, USA) using autocast for mixed precision and GradScaler to ensure numerical stability.
+All TouchNet models were trained with this data (and varying subsets of this data) using a mean squared error (MSE) loss, an AdamW optimizer with a learning rate of \mbox{1e-4} and weight decay of \mbox{1e-4}, and a batch size of 64.
+Training was performed in PyTorch on an RTX 6000 GPU (NVIDIA, Santa Clara, CA, USA).
 Models were trained and evaluated on the probe data and later tested on unseen, non-spherical objects.